Rail transport in Brazil: Nationalization era

 In the 50s, the government request a study into the state of the railways in Brazil, which as of 1956 represented 14% of the debt country-wide.
 On 30 September 1957, the Rede Ferroviária Federal S.A.
 (RFFSA) was created, uniting 22 railways.
 Its objective was to standardize the railways, reduce the debts and modernize the network.

 In 1971, the government of the state of São Paulo founded the other great state-owned railway, the FEPASA, uniting five railways already owned by the state.
 In the start, it had almost 5000 km of track, covering almost all of the state of São Paulo.

-With the objective to reduce the debt of the railways, the used track was cut down to 32.163 km in 1964, and in the following years many branchlines which were considered uneconomical were closed down.
+With the objective to reduce the debt of the railways, the used track was cut down to 32.163 km in 1964, and in the following years many branch lines which were considered uneconomical were closed down.

 With the economical and political crisis that were happening in Brazil in the '70s, the RFFSA lost most of its budget.
 During the '80s, a lot of the network fell into permanent disrepair, and the railways, which were the most efficient method of transport lost much of its market share.
 In the end of the '80s, the RFFSA's budget was only 19% of what it was in the end of the '70s.

 Privatization era

-On 10 March 1992, the RFFSA entered Collor's de-nationalisation programme.
+On 10 March 1992, the RFFSA entered Collor's de-nationalization program.

 Due to the opening up of the economy, Brazil entering international markets and the need for better alternatives for cargo transport, the RFFSA was sold off to private companies in 1996, with FEPASA following up in 1997.

 With the extinction of the RFFSA, most passenger lines were also extinct, with only the Trem de Prata, which connect Rio de Janeiro to São Paulo surviving for one more year, being extinct 1998.